Rosetta Stone Review: The Truth People Hide About This App

 That being said, it's important to remember that being better than Duolingo doesn't make Rosetta Stone perfect.
 It's like being the tallest person in a room full of short people—you might stand out, but it doesn't necessarily make you tall in the grand scheme of things.

-Both apps have their limitations, and neither will lead you to true fluency on their own.
+Both Rosetta Stone software and the one of Duolingo have their limitations, and neither will lead you to true fluency on their own.
 However, if I had to choose between the two, I would recommend Rosetta Stone for serious language learners.
-It provides a more solid foundation and a learning experience that’s closer to traditional language learning methods.
+It provides a more solid foundation and a learning experience that's closer to traditional language learning methods.

 Should you even use Rosetta Stone to learn a language?